• Skip to primary navigation

 Immersion in modern Croatian art

-The variety of the Momad’s local collection makes for a captivating discovery.
-We began our tour with works from the academic period, testifying to the European influence on Croatian art.
-In particular, we were impressed by the romantic landscapes that magnify the beauty of the Adriatic coast with their dramatic skies and changing light.
+The variety of Momad’s local collection makes for a captivating discovery.
+We began our tour with works from the academic period, reflecting the European influence on Croatian art.
+We were particularly impressed by the romantic landscapes that magnify the beauty of the Adriatic coastline with its dramatic skies and changing light.

 You’ll be intrigued by the formal experiments that anticipate developments in abstract art.
 And then you’ll have time to discover the contemporary section, which is more eclectic, radical and committed.
 We regret that there is not more mediation in this area, to better understand the context of the works and their meaning…